NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 DNS Cookies  provides limited protection to DNS servers and clients against a variety of denial-of-service and amplification/forgery or cache poisoning attacks by off-path attackers.
 They provide no protection against on-path adversaries that can observe the plaintext DNS traffic.
+An on-path adversary that can observe a Server Cookie for a client and server interaction, can use that Server Cookie for amplification and denial-of-service forgery attacks for the lifetime of the Server Cookie.

 In [@!RFC7873] it was RECOMMENDED to construct a Client Cookie by using a pseudorandom function of the Client IP Address, the Server IP Address, and a